PelionIoT/wwrelay-utils/Gateway-Keeper/README.md

   ```

 ## killAllUpgrade
-stop downloading upgrade to all relays
+Stop downloading upgrade to all relays

 ```
 GK> killAllUpgrade